Piano-player25/AGDPSBrowser/README.md

+Just made this for fun I guess.

+\[Colon's readme text starts from here\]

 hi, this is colon from the future.

 what the FUCK was wrong with me back then???? seriously this is some of the worst code i've ever seen